Biology 305.L01 (Monday), L02 & L03 (Tuesday) and L04 (Wednesday)

 at the College of Charleston

 An introduction to the principles of heredity using common experimental organisms.
 Recent techniques in molecular genetics are also covered.
 Biology 211 and 211D (Biodiversity) is a prerequisite, and Genetics 305 Lecture is a prerequisite or corequisite.
 Math 250 (Statistical Methods) is a prerequisite for all 300-level biology classes.

 Explicit Learning Outcome"It is the business of a University to impart to the rank and file of the men whom it trains the right thought of the world, the thought which it has tested and established, the principles which have stood through the seasons and become at length part of the immemorial wisdom of the race.
 The object of education is not merely to draw out the powers of the individual mind: it is rather its right object to draw all minds to a proper adjustment to the physical and social world in which they are to have their life and their development: to enlighten, strengthen and make fit.
 The business of the world is not individual success, but its own betterment, strengthening, and growth in spiritual insight-- 'So teach us to number our days, that we may apply our hearts unto wisdom' is its right prayer and aspiration."
 Woodrow Wilson, 1896

-1. The Genetics Laboratory (relocated to SSMB 141 during renovations) will be open essentially all day Monday, Tuesday, and Wednesday during regular business hours.
-Dr. Dillon will certainly be present for "office hours" Monday, Tuesday and Wednesday 1 - 2:00 and many other times as well, but it is always best to make an appointment.
+1. The Genetics Laboratory (relocated to SSMB 141 during renovations) will be open essentially all day during regular school hours, although the labs for several other courses are sharing our same space.
+So if you need to work in the lab at some time other than assigned for your class, please be respectful.
+Dr. Dillon will certainly be present for "office hours" Monday and Wednesday 1 - 2:00 PM, or Tuesday 12:15 - 1:15 PM and many other times as well, but it is always best to make an appointment.

 2. The Lab Manual is available from the College bookstore.
 The nine investigations it contains are listed on your lab schedule (links below).
 Please read the introduction and be familiar with each investigation before class.
 You will also find it helpful to review the relevant sections of your textbook.